If something on my homepage felt familiar but hard to put into words, this page is where we can start to make sense of what’s going on.

 Abstract image of face with abstract shapes in background 3

-Many of these concerns overlap.
-Trauma can shape relationships.
-Burnout can mask deeper questions about identity and self-worth.
+Your experiences don’t exist in a vacuum — culture, identity, and larger systems all shape how you experience yourself and your relationships.
 You don’t have to sort everything into the “right” category before reaching out.
 We can make sense of it together.

 If this page resonates with you, you’re welcome to schedule a free consultation call.
 If you’d prefer to learn more about how I work before reaching out, you can read more about what working together looks like.